|

 Day 3: Saturday Markets and the Business Behind the Buzz

-The lamp section alone felt like stepping inside a glowing constellation.
+The Lamp Section: It feels like stepping inside a glowing constellation.
 Lanterns in every shape and colour hovered above, each one a work of art.
 Even before leaving, I knew I’d return.
-This place is Istanbul at its most enchanting.

-Day 5: Iconic Mosques and Istanbul’s Spiritual Legacy
+Day 5: The Blue Mosque and Spiritual Istanbul

 Day 6: A Courtyard Surprise and the Basilica Cistern